crbwin/starter-hugo-academic/content/project/scripture-and-emotion/index.md

 ---
 title: Emotion in Scripture
-summary: An example of using the in-built project page.
+summary: What can we learn about religious cultures of emotion through ancient scripture?
 tags:
   - Deep Learning
 date: '2016-04-27T00:00:00Z'